kaelzhang/docker-image-futuopend/README.md

 ### Incoming Message

 - **type** `string` the type of the messages, including following types:
-  - REQUEST_VERIFY_CODE: which means the FutuOpenD agent requires you to provide an SMS verification code
+  - REQUEST_CODE: which means the FutuOpenD agent requires you to provide an SMS verification code
   - CONNECTED: which means the FutuOpenD agent is connected

 ```js